alexwlchan/alexwlchan.net/src/_articles/2016/2016-10-21-tiling-the-plane-with-pillow.md

 ---
-layout: post
+layout: article
 date: 2016-10-21 12:18:00 +00:00
 summary: Using the Python Imaging Library to draw regular tilings of squares, triangles and hexagons.
-tags:
-  - python
-  - maths
+topics:
-  - python:pillow
+  - Generative art
-  - drawing things
+  - Python
 title: Tiling the plane with Pillow
 colors:
   index_light: "#444444"